Archaeological Gazetteer of Iran

 History and description

-Sang-e Siāh (Black Stone) is located 10 km northwest of Borāzjān, in the region of Dashtestan.
+The site of Sang-e Siāh (Black Stone) is located 10 km northwest of Borāzjān, in the vicinity of the village of Jatūt.
 The archaeological site is about 400 m from the Dālaki River which flows in the south.
 The building consists of a central, columned hall, 24 x 20 m, with two rows of eight columns (fig. 1).
 The column bases were made of four square plinths caped with a torus.
 The columns were probably in wood with gypsum plaster.
 Four columned porticoes were located on the sides of the central hall, with the eastern portico being larger and having 28 columns.
+The monumental constructions, situated on private agricultural lands, were removed and destroyed during farming activities in the 1980s.
+However, some visible remnants remain scattered across gardens and farms.

 Archaeological Exploration